michellab/somdfreenrgbatch/README.md

 cd scripts

-This contains three types of files mbar-*.sh --> mbar slurm analysis scripts.
-Cluster specific.
-There are three variants, each for a given lambda schedule (NOTE: This was for sire 2016.X.
-The analyse_freenrg UI has been overhauled in sire 2017.1) somd-gpu*.sh --> somd-freenrg submission scripts with three different lambda schedule.
+This contains three types of files mbar.sh --> mbar slurm analysis scripts.
+Cluster specific. somd-gpu*.sh --> somd-freenrg submission scripts with three different lambda schedule.
 Cluster specific. sim-solvated-ncycles-100-* --> config files.
 Set to run a 4ns simulation for each lambda value.
 Adjust nmoves, ncycles to change the length of the trajectory.